East Coast

 After exiting at several shuttle stops along the Atlantic Ocean, we ride the Island Explorer back into the interior of Acadia National Park as it travels the scenic Park Loop Road.
 I want to make it to one of the top stops in Acadia National Park.

 As an oligotrophic tarn (lake) formed by a melting glacier, Jordan Pond is flanked by Penobscot Mountain on one side and The Bubbles, another mountain formation, on the other side.
-Jordan Pond features clear water so its possible to see to depths of 45 feet and it is the deepest lake in Acadia National Park at 155 feet.
+Jordan Pond features clear water, so it’s possible to see to depths of 45 feet.
+At 155 feet, it is the deepest lake in Acadia National Park.

 Jordan Pond Nature Trail

-Take a few minutes and take a hike.
+Take a few minutes to hike.
 It is one of the top things to do at Jordan Pond.

 Jordan Pond Nature Trail–A 3.3-mile round trip path that’s level and covered in gravel.
 Great for families and even rugged strollers.